brikis98/yevgeniy-brikman-homepage/_posts/2016-02-14-agility-requires-safety.md

 ---

-To go faster in a car, you need not only a powerful engine, but also safety mechanisms like brakes, air bags, and seat belts.
+To go faster in a car, you need not only a powerful engine, but also safety mechanisms like brakes, airbags, and seat belts.
 This is a talk I did as part of [NerdWallet's NerdTalks Series](https://www.nerdwallet.com/blog/corporate-news/nerdwallets-speaker-series-nerdtalks/) where I discuss the safety mechanisms that allow you to build software faster.